ItsSilvie/blog.silvie.org/sets/2023-dawn-of-ashes-first-edition.markdown

 The long answer...

-For the majority of cards, the only visual difference between the Dawn of Ashes First Edition and <span class="dead-link">[Alter Edition](/DOA-Alter_(set))</span> sets is the set prefix.
+For the majority of cards, the only visual difference between the Dawn of Ashes First Edition and [Alter Edition](/DOA-Alter_(set)) sets is the set prefix.
 First Edition is prefixed with `DOA 1st` whilst Alter Edition is prefixed `DOA Alter`.

 The First Edition set was printed exclusively as an early release for backers of Grand Archive's [Kickstarter campaign](/kickstarter), whereas Alter Edition is regarded as Grand Archive's public release.
 As such, the First Edition set has a significantly smaller [print run](#print-run).